ipudu/awesome-molecular-dynamics/README.md

 * [VMD](http://www.ks.uiuc.edu/Research/vmd/) - A molecular visualization program for displaying, animating, and analyzing large biomolecular systems using 3-D graphics and built-in scripting.
 * [PyMOL](https://pymol.org/2/) - A user-sponsored molecular visualization system on an open-source foundation, maintained and distributed by Schrödinger.

-## Contributors
+## Contributing

+Your contributions are always welcome!
+Please read the [contribution guidelines](contributing.md) first.

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

 To the extent possible under law, [Pu Du](https://github.com/ipudu) has waived all copyright and related or neighboring rights to this work.